RENAULT BRIDGER

 INTERIOR

-Renault has not released official images of the interior.
-However, the company states that the Bridger will offer a very spacious cabin along with a 400-liter cargo capacity.
+Renault has not shown official interior images of the Renault Bridger yet.
+However, the company says the SUV will have a spacious cabin and a 400-liter cargo area.

 POWERTRAIN

-Depending on the market, the production version of the Renault Bridger will be offered with multiple powertrain options, including a traditional internal combustion engine, a hybrid setup, and a fully electric version.
-For now, these are the only official details available about the upcoming SUV.
+Depending on the region, the Renault Bridger will be sold with different powertrain options, including gasoline engines, hybrid systems, and a fully electric version.
+These are currently the only official details available about the new SUV.

 Post a Comment